Deicer Management System

 Runway 5 Extension

-The project will provide for a 1,534-foot extension to the primary Runway 5-23 at Green Airport, bringing its total length to 8,700-feet.
+The project will provide for a 1,534-foot extension to the primary Runway 5-23 at Rhode Island T. F. Green International Airport, bringing its total length to 8,700-feet.
 Included in the project is the construction of a taxiway extension, a Runway Safety Area with an EMAS system, an airport perimeter service road, security fencing and replacement of Navigational Aids.
 Additionally, various obstructions to air navigation are required to be removed and some of this tree removal has already been completed.
 This effort began in winter of 2015.
-In order to protect the airspace near and around TF Green Airport as required by the FAA, the obstruction removal project cleared runway approach areas and other surfaces in order to facilitate safe aircraft landing and takeoff operations.
+In order to protect the airspace near and around Rhode Island T. F. Green International Airport as required by the FAA, the obstruction removal project cleared runway approach areas and other surfaces in order to facilitate safe aircraft landing and takeoff operations.
 At the completion of the project, the airport will accommodate airline service that will reduce passenger leakage to other regional airports and enhance the efficiency of the New England Regional Airport System.
 The design of the runway extension is at the approximately 70% complete level.
 Project bids will be received in April 2016, with construction starting in early summer 2016.
 Project completion is anticipated for December 7, 2017.

 Residential Sound Insulation Program (RSIP)